Response Caching in ASP.NET Core

 Example to Understand Basic Response Caching

-Here, the Index action method of the Home Controller is cached for 60 seconds.
-This means once a response is generated, it will be reused for subsequent requests for the next 60 seconds.
+Next, modify the Home Controller as follows.
+Here, we have applied the Index action method with the [ResponseCache(Duration = 60)] Attribute, which will cache the response for 60 seconds.
+This means that once a response is generated, it will be reused for subsequent requests for the next 60 seconds.

 using Microsoft.AspNetCore.Mvc;